mcamara3/mcamara.io/index.md

-## Gigabytz using machine leanring to understand the druggability of RNA
+## Gigarna improving the druggability of RNA using machine learning
 You can use the [editor on GitHub](https://github.com/gigaamo/gigaamo.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.